-There are different types of tenancy that may be offered to you but the most likely is an assured shorthold tenancy (this will usually have a fixed-term of 6 months).
+There are different types of tenancy that may be offered to you but the most likely is an assured shorthold tenancy, which will usually have a fixed-term of six months.
 Normally the landlord or letting agent will ask for one month's rent in advance and a deposit.
 Your Personal Advisor may be able to help you with the cost of the deposit and pay your first month’s rent.

 If you rent privately, you will also need to think about furniture if the accommodation is unfurnished.
 Speak to your Personal Advisor as they may be able to help you with some additional items for your home.